tklemenz/RadMapAnalysis/README.md

 # How to use it

-When you want to open a root file containing objects from the framework you need to load the RadMapAnalysis.so shared library.
+When you want to open a root file containing objects from the framework you need to load the RadMapAnalysis.so (.dylib if you're a mac disciple) library.

 The easiest way I found for now is to create an alias in your `~/.bashrc` where the library is loaded when you call `root`.
 It could look something like this: